Home About Us Board Members Chapters Conferences Membership Resources Contact Us

 Section 2.
 Membership.

 Section 3.
 Voting Rights.
-Only dues-paying regular members shall have the right to vote on every issue to come before all meetings of the membership.
+Only dues-paying regular and retired members shall have the right to vote on every issue to come before all meetings of the membership.

 Section 4.
 Dues.
 The amount of dues shall be set by the Board of Directors annually after a review of the Association's financial position.
 Such dues shall be payable in advance by the first day of the fiscal year.
 Dues received on or after April 1 shall be credited to the next fiscal year.